videosdk-live/videosdk-docs/docs/guide/audio-and-video-calling/installation/installation-react-native-ios.md

 ```

 ### Step 3: Install all the dependecies via CocoaPods
-MPORTANT: Make sure you are using CocoaPods 1.10 or higher.
+IMPORTANT: Make sure you are using CocoaPods 1.10 or higher.

 ```js
 $[sudo] gem install cocoapods